Be helpful, not hurtful

 - Describe the person using specific details.

 We require Crime and Safety posts to be responsible and helpful.
 Whether you are posting about a crime you observed or about suspicious activity, include multiple, distinctive characteristics that your neighbors or law enforcement can use to identify a person.
 Describe clothing from head to toe.
-Do not identify a suspect by race and sex alone.
+Do not identify a suspect by race and sex alone (including in subject lines).
 This helps keep all of your neighbors safe and avoids casting a wide net of suspicion over innocent people of similar race or ethnicity.
 Learn why full descriptions are so important.